The Sensor Table

 - Show Debounce Delay Information

 When checked, the optional Delay columns are shown.

 - Show Pull-Up/Down Information

 - Show State Query actions

-The "Initial Sensor State" menu item lets you choose what state Internal Sensors will display after startup.
+The "Initial Sensor State" menu item lets you choose what state Internal Sensors (system

 Sensor Debounce Delays

-false triggers of a Sensor being passed into the
+The Sensor Debounce Delay helps prevent false triggers of a Sensor being passed into the

 with the rest of the system.
 See for